4.3 Managing Assets Over Their Life Cycles

 Aligning the organization to support the implementation of life cycle management strategies involves many of the same types of organizational change processes discussed in Chapter 2.
 As part of this alignment, an agency must ensure that it has in place the processes and resources needed to deliver the work activities required for executing the selected life cycle strategies.

-Chapter 2 introduced the importance of establishing Asset Management policies to help integrate asset management at all levels of an organization.
+Chapter 2 introduced the importance of establishing Asset Management policies to help integrate asset management at all level of an organization.
 An Asset Management policy can support life cycle management by establishing processes for setting realistic performance objectives and treatment strategies that focus on a commitment to sound, long-term investments.
 The following examples demonstrate how agencies can select a life cycle approach that supports the agency’s higher-level policies.

 The following hypothetical examples show how policy and management strategy work together to deliver transportation services and manage risks.